chainer/chainercv/docs/source/tutorial/sliceable.rst

     bboxes = dataset.slice[:, 'bbox']
     booleans = [len(bbox) >= 3 for bbox in bboxes]

-    # a collection of samples that contains at least three bounding boxes
+    # a collection of samples that contain at least three bounding boxes
     view = dataset.slice[booleans]